nystudio107/craft-seomatic/docs/docs/configuring/content-seo.md

 SEOmatic generates sitemaps on demand when requested on the frontend, and then caches the sitemap for future requests so they are fast.

 Normally SEOmatic will invalidate the cache for a sitemap for a Section, Category Group, or Product any time you save an element.
-However,  if you prefer to regenerate the sitemap manually you can set disable the **Regenerate Sitemaps Automatically** option in SEOmatic’s Plugin Settings.
+However,  if you prefer to regenerate the sitemap manually you can disable the **Regenerate Sitemaps Automatically** option in SEOmatic’s Plugin Settings.

 ![Screenshot of a console running the following command to generate a blog sitemap: `./craft seomatic/sitemap/generate --siteId=1 --handle=blog`](../resources/screenshots/seomatic-sitemap-console-command.png)